Emmotes/ic_spoilers/docs/stoki.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: A Little Bit Faster** (Guess)
 > Stoki reduces the base attack cooldown of all Champions with a default base attack cooldown of 6.0 seconds or higher to 4.0 seconds so that they qualify for Frenzied Friends.
-Their damage is increased by 100% for 0.1s their base attack cooldown is reduced by this ability, stacking multiplicatively.
+Their damage is increased by 100% for each 0.1 seconds their base attack cooldown is reduced by this ability, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>